ghbrown/minila/README.md

 *Notes*

+I'm mainly using this library as a way to strengthen my programming in a standard scientific computing language and to better understand implementations of popular linear algebra methods.

 This was originally supposed to be a C library, but implementing even vector vector addition of arbitrarily sized arrays was needlessly complicated.
-This is almost wholly because C does not allow the determination of array size from pointers to arrays.
+This is almost wholly because C does not allow the determination of array size from pointers to arrays (I think I have figured our the proper way to get around this now, so maybe I'll write a C version in the future.)

-I'm mainly using this library as a way to strengthen my programming in a standard scientific computing language and to better understand implementations of popular linear algebra methods.